-Smallmouth Bass were the most abundant top predator species captured, representing 26% of the total catch (n = 34; TABLE 4), which was the highest number since standardized netting began in 2000.
-Mean catches were 2.3 fish/net, which is also a historic high (2000-2021 mean catch 0.5 fish/net; Appendix C).
-It is unclear if this increase in Smallmouth Bass catch per unit effort is due to unseasonably warm weather during sampling that increased susceptibility to capture in gillnets or a dramatic increase in abundance.
+Smallmouth Bass were the most abundant top predator species captured, representing 14.7% of the total catch (n = 32; Table 4).
+Mean catch (2.1 fish/net) in 2023 was greater than the 2000-2022 (mean 0.6 fish/net).
+This is similar to 2022 catch of 2.3 fish/net which was the highest number observed since standardized netting began in 2000.
+Similar to the recent high catch rates of Smallmouth Bass in Noxon Reservoir, it is unclear if this increase in catch per unit effort is due to unseasonably warm weather during both sampling events that increased susceptibility to capture in gillnets or a dramatic increase in abundance.
 Even with the notable difficulty catching the species in gillnets, future gill net surveys should shed light on the distinction.
-Condition of Smallmouth Bass captured within Cabinet Gorge Reservoir continues to be high with a mean Wr of 98.5 in 2022.
-Smallmouth Bass mean Wr has ranged from a low of 88.6 (n = 3) in 2017 to a high of 112.4 (n = 8) in 2000 and no decline has been detected over the sampled period (linear regression, p = 0.09).
+Condition of Smallmouth Bass captured within Cabinet Gorge Reservoir continues to be high with a mean Wr of 104 in 2023.
+Smallmouth Bass mean Wr has ranged from a low of 88.6 (n = 3) in 2017 to a high of 112.4 (n = 8) in 2000 and no decline has been detected over the sampled period (linear regression, p = 0.07).
 The downward trend in Northern Pike Wr may be indicative of increasing competition for prey resources and habitat among top predators in this complex ecosystem.
 It is much less clear if the Wr of Smallmouth Bass is representative of the actual population given the species is notable difficulty to catch using gillnets.
 Future efforts should be made to evaluate the potential for taking "snapshots" of the Cabinet Gorge food web using stable isotopes and diet analysis which may help to provide a better understand of interactions among predators, prey, and environmental conditions in the reservoir.

 Native non-gamefish species such as Northern Pikeminnow, Peamouth, and Largescale Suckers continue to be captured at low levels in Cabinet Gorge.
-In 2022, 21 Northern Pikeminnow were captured comprising 16% of the total fish community (TABLE 4).
-A significant decline in the species has been documented since 2000 (linear regression, $r^2 = 0.78$, p < 0.001), when 7.1 fish/net in 2000 (n = 99) and 3.4 fish/net were documented in 2011 (n = 51), compared to 1.4 fish/net in 2022 (n = 21) (FIGURE 15).
+In 2023, 21 Northern Pikeminnow were captured comprising 9.7% of the total fish community (Table 4).
+A significant decline in the species has been documented since 2000 (linear regression, $r^2 = 0.77$, p < 0.001), when 7.1 fish/net in 2000 (n = 99) and 3.4 fish/net were documented in 2011 (n = 51), compared to 1.4 fish/net in 2023 (n = 21) (Figure 16).

-FIGURE 15.
-Length Frequency distribution of fall caught Northern Pikeminnow during annual gillnet monitoring in Cabinet Gorge Reservoir in 2000 (n = 99), 2011 (n = 51), and 2022 (n = 21).
+Figure 16.
+Length Frequency distribution of fall caught Northern Pikeminnow during annual gillnet monitoring in Cabinet Gorge Reservoir in 2000 (n = 99), 2011 (n = 51), and 2023 (n = 21).

-Thirteen Largescale Suckers were captured in 2022 (0.9 fish/net), compared to 51 fish in 2011 (3.4 fish/net) and 99 fish in 2000 (6.6 fish/net; TABLE 4; FIGURE 16).
+Fifteen Largescale Suckers, comprising 6.9% of the total fish community, were captured in 2023 (0.9 fish/net), compared to 51 fish in 2011 (3.4 fish/net) and 99 fish in 2000 (6.6 fish/net; Table 4; Figure 17).
 Largescale Suckers have also shown a significant decline since standardized gillnetting began (linear regression, $r^2 = 0.25$, p = 0.02).
 Declines in the Cabinet Gorge Reservoir Largescale Sucker population have not been as prominent as other native non-gamefish species.
-However, length-frequency histograms still show a size structure that continues to increase, suggesting an aging population with reduced recruitment (FIGURE 16).
+However, length-frequency histograms still show a size structure that continues to increase, suggesting an aging population with limited recruitment (Figure 17).
 Size structure of native minnow and sucker populations, which have likely served as an important prey resource for gamefish species, indicate little if any successful recruitment and these population generally appear to be comprised of historically low numbers of larger, older individuals and appear to be in danger of local extirpation.
-For the fifth consecutive year, no Peamouth were captured in Cabinet Gorge Reservoir.
+For the sixth consecutive year, no Peamouth were captured in Cabinet Gorge Reservoir.
 It appears that Peamouth have been functionally extirpated from Cabinet Gorge Reservoir.